 The groundhog or Marmota monax, also known as a woodchuck, whistling pig, or land-beaver in some areas, is a member of the squirrel family.
-It is widely distributed in North America and common in the northeastern and central United States and Canada.
+It is widely distributed in North America and common in the northeastern and central United States and Canada and can be found right here in Reno, Nevada.
 Groundhogs are covered with two furry coats, a dense grey colored undercoat and a longer banded guard hairs giving it a “frosted” appearance, a typical adult measures 16 to 26 in long including the tail and weighs in at about 4 to 9 lbs.

 These animals are well adapted for digging, with short but powerful limbs and curved, thick claws.
 According to wikipedia, a single groundhog can move around 35 cu ft or 5,500 lbs, of soil when digging a burrow.
 Their burrows usually have two to five entrances, providing their primary means of escape from predators.
 Groundhog Burrows are particularly large, with up to 46 ft of tunnels buried up to 5 ft underground, and can pose a serious threat to agricultural and residential development by damaging farm machinery and even undermining building foundations.